Inghams (ASX:ING): Why the sudden volatility in the last 12 months?

 The company was sold to private equity giant TPS in 2013 and went public in 2016.
 TPS sold roughly half its stake at listing and gradually sold it down once the escrow period expired, exiting for good in 2020.

 Inghams has not had the easiest life as a listed company even though its results have been far from terrible.
-However, it seems a major corner has been turned in 2023.
+However, it seemed a major corner was been turned in 2023.

-Fast forward 10 weeks or so, and the company gave a trading update for the first few months of the year that led it to upgrade its 1HY24 guidance.
-It is expecting a $65m statutory profit, a figure that would be up 7% from the year before.
-Of course, this is contingent on current trading levels being maintained.
-And the company expects results from the second half to be lower than the first half due to normal seasonality.
+Not even 3 months into FY23, the company gave a trading update for the first few months of the year that led it to upgrade its 1HY24 guidance.
+It told investors to expect for expecting a $65m statutory profit, a figure that would be up 7% from the year before.
+Of course, this was contingent on current trading levels being maintained.
+And the company expected results from the second half to be lower than the first half due to normal seasonality.

 What we think Inghams is worth